craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 7: The Shoreside Inn (cont.)
 - [  ] Check the Basement
+- [  ] Save the Newly Weds
 - [  ] Clean up the Inn & Set up in there
-	- (  ) Find Torrin or Find Torrin's new spot
+	- (  ) Find Lenny or Find his new spot
 	- (  ) Handle Undead prevention
 	- (  ) Improve travel capability?

+We bought potions from Grom,

 ## Stats